thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% highlight js %}
 {% raw %}
-import {Directive} from '@angular/core';
+import { Directive } from '@angular/core';

 @Directive({
   selector: '[validateEmail][ngModel]'
 })
-class EmailValidator {}
+export class EmailValidator {}
 {% endraw %}
 {% endhighlight %}

-We import the `@Directive` decorator form `angular2/core` and use it on a new `EmailValidator` class.
+We import the `@Directive` decorator form `@angular/core` and use it on a new `EmailValidator` class.
 If you're familiar with the `@Component` decorator that this is probably not new to you.
 In fact, `@Directive` is a superset of `@Component` which is why most of the configuration properties are available.

-Okay, technically we could already make this directive execute in our app, all we need to do is to add it as a `directives` dependency to the component where it's used:
+Okay, technically we could already make this directive execute in our app, all we need to do is to add it to our module's `declarations`:

 {% highlight js %}
 {% raw %}
-@Component({
+import { EmailValidator } from './email.validator';

+@NgModule({
   ...
-  directives: [EmailValidator]
+  declarations: [AppComponent, EmailValidator],
 })
-class Cmp {
-  ...
-}
+export class AppModule {}
 {% endraw %}
 {% endhighlight %}

 Even though this works, there's nothing our directive does at the moment.
 What we want to do is to make sure that our custom validator is executed when Angular compiles this directive.
 How do we get there?

 Angular has an internal mechanism to execute validators on a form control.
 It maintains a **multi provider** for a dependency token called `NG_VALIDATORS`.
-If you've read our article on [multi providers in Angular 2](http://blog.thoughtram.io/angular2/2015/11/23/multi-providers-in-angular-2.html), you know that Angular injects multiple values for a single token that is used for a multi provider.
+If you've read our article on [multi providers in Angular 2](/angular2/2015/11/23/multi-providers-in-angular-2.html), you know that Angular injects multiple values for a single token that is used for a multi provider.
 If you haven't, we highly recommend checking it out as the rest of this article is based on it.

 It turns out that **all** built-in validators are already added to the `NG_VALIDATORS` token.
 So whenever Angular instantiates a form control and performs validation, it basically injects the dependency for the `NG_VALIDATORS` token, which is a list of all validators, and executes them one by one on that form control.